101+ DIY Projects For The Home You Want

 85. Hang String Lights

 Cozy up the backyard by adding some string lights.
 If you have an existing structure you can simply hang it with some hooks.
 A few other ways to hang include between trees, on the fence, or even on your deck railing.

 86. Powerwash Your Sidewalks

 Increase the overall curb appeal of your house by taking advantage of power washing.
 This is an easy, quick and effective way to clean the exterior of your house.
-You can use it on sidewalks, driveways, siding, porch, and more.
+You can use it on sidewalks, driveways, siding, porches, and more.

 87. Fix Broken Screens